 A major aim of Future Directions for Social Housing in NSW, which sets out the NSW Government’s vision for social housing over the next 10 years, is to create a better customer experience in social housing.

-This includes a range of initiatives to support stronger and safer communities with improved amenity, community facilities and physical environments.
+Future Directions sets out a range of initiatives to support stronger and safer communities with improved amenity, community facilities and physical environments, including the Social Housing Community Improvement Fund.

 The application process is open to: